The definitive guide to the top rooftop bars around Sydney.

 The Rook, city centre

 Another hidden gem, The Rook takes some seeking out.
 52 York Street may feel like you’re walking through a foyer into an office elevator, but click level 7 and you’ll be transported to a cool, colourful rooftop hangout.
 The atmosphere combines the sense of a trendy Brooklyn bar with an old-school American diner, with tunes beating and conversations roaring.
 There is an extensive wine and cocktail list, with classics and a rotating selection of signature creations.
-The indulgent food menu boasts lobster, burgers and even deep-fried Mars bars.
+The indulgent food menu boasts lobster, burgers and even deep-fried ice cream.

 The Glenmore, The Rocks